 These are just a couple of examples that scream to me in the starkest terms possible that my child is no longer really a child; that he’s reflecting deeply about things in his experience.
 It’s a harrowing prospect if he’s anywhere near as skeptical, self-critical, and emotionally mistrusting as I was at his age.
-Innocently, out of the blue the other day, he said “I notice I don’t laugh uncontrollably at certain funny things like I used to when I was a kid.
+Innocently, out of the blue the other day, he said “I notice I don’t laugh as hard at certain funny things like I used to when I was a kid.
 Why is that?”

-My first thought was ‘I think that makes me want to curl up and die, son.’
-It is disheartening to realize he’s lost some of his childhood bliss, but it’s to be expected, to a degree.
-My second thought was I should say something like “It’s sad you’re thinking this way, but don’t worry, the sun will come out tomorrow.”
-I refrained, but it was not easy.
-I just said “Maybe you’re applying a little more opinion than feeling to certain things as you grow older.
-I don’t know.
+My first impulse was to think, ‘That makes me want to curl up and die, son.’
+It is disheartening to realize he’s lost some of his childhood bliss, no matter how inevitable it may be.
+It was also amusing to hear my son imply he is no longer a kid.
+It suggests he is beginning to formulate a self-concept; one that will help guide him responsibly in the world.
+In the end, I simply said, “Maybe you’re applying a little more opinion than feeling to certain things as you grow older.
 What do you think?”

 Owen just turned thirteen.
 Sometimes he wanders into the living room without me noticing, curious about the not kid-friendly movie he’s overhearing from his bedroom.
 I continue to forget – or am still in denial – about the fact my kids aren’t nine; that, at ten o’clock they probably aren’t fast asleep dreaming of dancing in lollipop fields.
 Inevitably, a scene with nudity or violence propels him to reveal his presence “I guess I shouldn’t be watching this, hey Dad?”